Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 </details>

 ## Design Implementations
-The Makefile and source files for the AI Engine and HLS implementations are in the respective directories "AIE" and "HLS".
+The Makefile and source files for the AI Engine and HLS implementations are in the respective **AIE** and **HLS** directories.
 For the documentation of the flow to build the design and details of the hardware and software design, click on each of the following links:

 [AI Engines design implementation](AIE)